candcook/FOQUS/docs/source/chapt_sdoe/examples-nonuniform.rst

    Ex NUSF2 Comparison of the CDBW plots for designs with MWR values of 2 and 5 with both Direct and Ranked scaling

 To understand the differences between the choices, we note the following points.
-(a) Not that for the top row of CDBW plots for those associated with the Direct scaling, the shape of the histograms for the candidate set are the same as for the original unscaled weights provided in the candidate set.
-In this case, we have a skewed distribution with very few small weights.
+(a) Note that for the top row of CDBW plots (those associated with the Direct scaling), the shape of the histograms for the candidate set are the same as for the original unscaled weights provided in the candidate set.
+For this example, we have a skewed distribution with very few small weights.
-(b) In contrast, the bottom row of CDBW plots are for the Ranked scaling, and the shape of the histogram is quite different from what was obtained with the Direct weighting.
-As is typical of the the Ranked scaling, we obtain an even histogram with nearly the same count in each bar.
+(b) In contrast, for the bottom row of CDBW plots (for the Ranked scaling), the shape of the histogram is quite different from what was obtained with the Direct scaling.
+As is typical of the Ranked scaling, we obtain an even histogram with nearly the same count in each bar.
 (c) Next when we compare the left (MWR=2) and right (MWR=5) plots, we see that the left plots have a more evenly spread set of weights selected across the entire range of values.
 For the MWR=5 plots, we see that there is a greater concentration of larger weights that have been selected.
-(d) To select the design that is best suited for the goal of the experiment, it is helpful to think about how non-uniform the spread of points should be, and how big are the gaps where no runs will be collected.
-The 4 sets of pairwise scatterplots can helpful to see where the gaps exist.
-The scatterplots are slightly harder to interpret as the number of factors increases, but the histograms for each input can give a good idea of how the runs are spread across the range of each input.
+(d) When we examine the length of the vertical lines across all of the different design choices, we see that the largest distance between a design point and its nearest neighbor varies considerably.
+The MWR=2 design using Ranked scaling, has the greatest distance between design points for the design point with the smallest weight (Note the differences in scales for the y-axis on all of the plots).
+Both the MWR plots (for both the Direct and Ranked scalings) have smaller distances for nearest neighbor distances for the majority of the design points.

 .. figure:: figs/NUSFex2_compareScatter.png
    :alt: Home Screen